-Nuts and Bolts of Cholesterol Lowering,
+Transcript: Nuts and Bolts of Cholesterol Lowering

-Compared to eating no nuts at all, this is the associated drop in risk of death eating nuts once or twice a month, about once a week, a couple times a week, and then every every day.
-We’re talking about cutting risk of our number one killer in half with one simple, delicious dietary change—adding nuts to our daily diet.
+Compared to eating no nuts at all, this is the associated drop in risk of death eating nuts once or twice a month; about once a week; a couple times a week; and then, almost every day.
+We’re talking about cutting the risk of our number one killer in half, with one simple, delicious dietary change—adding nuts to our daily diet.

-You’ll note, though, many of these 25 studies were funded by industry groups such as the ITNC-NREF, the International Tree Nut Council Nutrition Research and Education Foundation, or the “International Nut and Dried Fruit Foundation,” presumably throwing the dried fruit part so they wouldn’t have to be known as the international nut foundation.
+You’ll note, though, many of these 25 studies were funded by industry groups, such as the ITNC-NREF, the International Tree Nut Council Nutrition Research and Education Foundation, or the International Nut and Dried Fruit Foundation, presumably throwing in the dried fruit part so they wouldn’t have to be known as the “International Nut Foundation.”

 Either way, such trade groups have not shown themselves to be above conniving studies designed to exaggerate benefit.
-Case in point, from Almond Board of California showing almond consumption reduces DNA damage compared to the control group who were instead made to eat pork.
+Case in point, from the Almond Board of California, showing almond consumption reduces DNA damage, compared to the control group—who were instead made to eat pork.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.